AdobeDocs/campaign.en/help/v8/dev/database-mapping.md

 </schema>
 ```

-In addition to the definition of the key and its index, a numeric field called "id" has been added to the extended schema in order to contain the auto-generated primary key.
+In addition to the definition of the key, a numeric field called "id" has been added to the extended schema in order to contain the auto-generated primary key.

 >[!CAUTION]
 >